FAA Part 5 Safety Policy Documentation Compliance

 - Ensure safety promotion throughout your organization; and

-- Regularly report to accountable executive with safety performance information.
+- Regularly report to accountable executives with safety performance information.

 Remember that while the accountable executive is “responsible” for the above activities, that does not mean he/she needs to “carry the out.”
-It only means that he/she oversee their status.
+It only means that he/she oversees their status.
+Many of these activities are carried out by a safety manager, but your organization may have another title, such as "safety officer."

 4 – Emergency Response Planning (ERP)

 The last element of the Safety Policy pillar in FAA Part 5 requirements is emergency response planning (5.27).
 This requirement is fairly straightforward.
-Aviation service providers like airlines and airports should develop emergency procedures that:
+Aviation service providers should develop emergency procedures that:

 - Identify the authority of any given emergency type (a good idea is to also include each authority's contact information);